For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Another painting activity that seniors with limited dexterity can engage in is blow painting.

-It is an enjoyable activity that slowly makes a comeback that needs only three basic materials:
+It is an enjoyable activity that slowly makes a comeback and needs only three basic materials:

 Straws with big holes are preferable for this kind of activity.

-All you need to do is spread some paint on paper or canvas and blow it into the straw, directing the air towards the paint so that it creates splatters on the paper.
+All you need to do is spread some paint on paper or canvas and blow it into the straw, directing the air towards the paint to create splatters on the paper.

 This video will show you the proper way of doing blow painting, especially if you are starting.